 *For practicing teachers only

-In 2000, Mrs. Margaret Wheeler established the endowment for the Arthur and Ruth Walker Scholarship in memory of her brother and sister, Arthur and Ruth Walker.
+In 2000, Mrs. Margaret Wheeler established the endowment for the Arthur and Ruth Walker Scholarship Fun in memory of her brother and sister, Arthur and Ruth Walker.
 The Walker children (Arthur, Ruth, and Margaret) grew up on a Texas cotton farm during the early part of the last century and attended school in a one-room schoolhouse.
 The Walker family struggled to survive during desperate times in the pre-depression era and succeeded despite the odds.
 Arthur Walker ultimately became a distinguished professor at a university in Virginia and an early innovator of the MBA curriculum.
 Ruth Walker taught economics during the Great Depression.
 Margaret Wheeler made her success in real estate development during the 1960s.

-The Walker Merit Scholarship was created to provide merit scholarships to students who are practicing teachers and are interested in pursuing coursework in any of our graduate programs.
+The Walker Merit Scholarship Program was created to provide merit scholarships to students who are practicing teachers and are interested in pursuing coursework in any of our graduate programs.

 How to apply